-Navigating VAT on Commercial Property can be complex and confusing for a business owner, with lots of jargon to understand.
-Our guide explores some of the key aspects, including what is a TOGC and why do you need an Option to Tax.
+Navigating VAT on Commercial Property can be complex and confusing for a commercial property owner, with lots of jargon to understand.
+Our guide explores some of the key aspects, including what is a transfer of going concern (TOGC) and why do you need an option to tax.

 Is commercial property exempt from VAT?

-The same rules apply to undeveloped land as to Commercial Property.
-Generally, the sale or lease of land is exempt from VAT.
+The same rules apply to undeveloped land.
+Generally, the sale or lease of bare land is exempt from VAT.

-Owners of commercial properties have the option to tax the land and buildings, even though they are exempt.
-This is known as the Option to Tax.
-If they opt to tax, the sale proceeds or rent will be subject to VAT at the standard rate.
+Owners of commercial properties have the option to tax land and buildings, rather than treating them as exempt.
+This is known as the 'option to tax'.
+If an option to tax notification is submitted to HMRC, the sale proceeds or rental income will be subject to VAT at the standard rate.

-The main advantage for the seller or landlord is that they can reclaim the VAT on associated costs from HMRC.
+The main advantage of opting to tax for the seller or landlord is that they can reclaim the VAT on associated costs from HMRC.
 However, if the buyer or tenant cannot reclaim the VAT they are charged on the sale or lease, this could make the deal financially unfeasible for them.
-An Option to Tax is effective for 20 years, so it's important to carefully consider the decision before making it.
+An option to tax is effective for 20 years, so it's important to carefully consider the decision before making it.

 Transfer of a going concern (TOGC)

-Special tax rules apply where a property is sold as part of the transfer of a business.
+Special tax rules apply when a property is sold as a transfer of a property business.

 Exceptions